ScaleIT-Org/documentation/source/appguideline.md

     . . └── Dockerfile
 For further documentation check [this][9] out.

-To create your logic you need to fill the 'Domain Software' directory with logic.
+The 'Domain Software' directory has to contain all logic your app supports.
-We provide a simple [Ionic frontend][18] with either a [ASP.Net][2] or [NodeJS][3] backend where you can romp around with your programming skills.
+We provide a simple [Ionic frontend][18] with either [ASP.Net][2] or [NodeJS][3] backend where you can romp around with your programming skills.
-A good way to utilize this modules is to use git submodule composition.
+A good way to utilize these modules is to use git submodule composition.
 E.g. add the [dotnet api backend][2] to your domain software with the following line of code:

     git submodule add https://github.com/ScaleIT-Org/dotnet-api-backend-skeleton.git "Domain Software/dotnet-api-backend-skeleton"